Poll: President Donald Trump Seen As ‘Cowardly, Uninspiring’

 Several recent polls further indicate Trump’s slight bounce boils down to Republicans and independents who were already supporters of his reaffirming their positions, and not an extension of his base.

-Before all is said and done, Trump’s recent decision on the issue of Deferred Action for Childhood Arrivals could also have major bearing on his popularity.
+Before all is said and done, Trump’s recent decision on the issue of Deferred Action for Childhood Arrivals could also have a major bearing on his popularity.

-The administration recently announced it plans to allow DACA to unwind and could began mass deportations if Congress does not come up with an immigration fix over the next six months.
+The administration recently announced it plans to allow DACA to unwind and could begin mass deportations if Congress does not come up with an immigration fix over the next six months.

 [Featured Image by Spencer Platt/Getty Images]